Ann-Anahit/CreativeFails/README.md

 - A favicon.<br>
 ![Creative-Fails favicon](documentation/images/favicon.png)

-- A navigation bar with clickable logo and names that will take the user to the home page and the menu with sign up button highlighted to facilitate the user experience.
+- A navigation bar with clickable logo will take the user to the home page and the menu with sign up button highlighted to facilitate the user experience.
 If the user can scroll down, the navigation bar will be fixed at the top of the screen for easy access.
 There is a top bar on top of the navigation bar with the login navigation source.
 ![Creative-Fails navbar](documentation/images/navbar.png)

 - A footer with social media icons that lead to external pages and to my github page in case you click my name.